Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable

-So it remains to check that the supplementary conditions on the degrees are necessary and sufficient so that under these transformations the edge modified graph is still a $3$-leaf power. \begin{itemize} \item Assume $W(x,y)=(S_x)SK$ is transformed into $(S_x)S_yK$ under the insertion of $xy$.
-Let $u$ be the node of $P(x,y)$ which gives the letter $S$ in the path $W(x,y)$.
-If $u$ is not ternary, it has to be split into two star nodes $u'$ and $v$, node $u'$ still belonging to $P(x,y)$ (see step 2.a in algorithm of Corollary~\ref{th:cor_edge_dynamic}).
+\begin{itemize} \item Assume $W(x,y)=(S_x)SK$ is transformed into $(S_x)S_yK$ under the insertion of $xy$.
+Let $u$ be the node of $P(x,y)$ which gives the letter $S$ in $W(x,y)$.
+If $u$ is not ternary, it has to be node-split into two star nodes $u'$ and $v$, with node $u'$ still belonging to $P(x,y)$ (see step 2.a in algorithm of Corollary~\ref{th:cor_edge_dynamic}).
 Then in $ST(G+xy)$, node $v$ is made adjacent to the a clique node of $P(x,y)$ (see step 2.b) in algorithm of Corollary~\ref{th:cor_edge_dynamic}).
 This is in contradiction with Theorem \ref{th:3-leaf} since that clique node neighbors two star nodes.
-Thereby the $S$ node $u$ is ternary in $ST(G)$ and let $T_a$ (resp. $T_b$) be the subtree of $ST(G)-P(x,y)$ attached to $u$ (resp. the $K$ node of $P(x,y)$).
-It follows that $ST(G+xy)$ satisfies the conditions of Theorem \ref{th:3-leaf} since $T_a$ is a clique or a leaf, and the subtree $T_b$ a leaf.
+Suppose now that the $S$ node $u$ is ternary in $ST(G)$ and let $T_a$ (resp. $T_b$) be the maximal tree of $ST(G)-P(x,y)$ attached to $u$ (resp. the $K$ node of $P(x,y)$).
+It follows that $ST(G+xy)$ satisfies the conditions of Theorem \ref{th:3-leaf} since $T_a$ is a clique or a leaf, and the tree $T_b$ a leaf.

 \item Assume $W(x,y)=(S_x)S_yK$ is transformed into $(S_x)SK$ under the deletion of $xy$.
 Let $u$ be the node of $P(x,y)$ which gives the letter $S_y$ in $W(x,y)$.
 As in the previous case, $u$ has to be a ternary node.
-Otherwise, it has to be split into two star nodes $u'$ and $v$, $u'$ still belonging to $P(x,y)$.
-Again by the transformation algorithm described in Corollary~\ref{th:cor_edge_dynamic}, the clique node of $P(x,y)$ in $ST(G-xy)$ is neighbouring two star nodes, contradicting Theorem \ref{th:3-leaf}.
+Otherwise, it has to be node-split into two star nodes $u'$ and $v$, with $u'$ still belonging to $P(x,y)$.
+Again by the transformation algorithm described in Corollary~\ref{th:cor_edge_dynamic}, the clique node of $P(x,y)$ in $ST(G-xy)$ is neighboring two star nodes, contradicting Theorem \ref{th:3-leaf}.
 Finally, by Theorem \ref{th:3-leaf}, the node of $ST(G)-P(x,y)$ adjacent to $u$ is a clique or a leaf and the node of $ST(G)-P(x,y)$ adjacent to the clique node of $P(x,y)$ is a leaf.
 It follows that $ST(G-xy)$ satisfies the conditions of Theorem \ref{th:3-leaf}.

 \item The cases $W(x,y)=KS(S_y)$ and $W(x,y)=KS_x(S_y)$ are symmetric to the previous ones.